Can I Grow a Decent Lawn If I Only Water with a Hose and No Sprinklers?

 Weeds love to grow in weak or stressed lawns.
 If your lawn isn’t getting the right amount of water, it can become a perfect place for weeds to spread.

-Solution: A healthy, well-watered lawn is the best defense against weeds.
+Solution: A healthy, I’ll-watered lawn is the best defense against weeds.
 Ensure you are watering deeply and consistently.
 Also, make sure your grass is getting enough nutrients by fertilizing at the right times.

 A thick, healthy lawn will crowd out most weeds naturally.